-A good business plan stand or fall by your market analysis and your situational awareness.
+A good business plan stand or fall by your market analysis.
 Situational awareness is the perception of environmental elements and events with respect to time or space, the comprehension of their meaning, and the projection of their future status.
 In other words, it’s knowing what is going on around you.

 Some tips to improve your situational awareness:

 1. look at your market from different angles;

 2. collect information and opinions from key stakeholder about the customer journey.

 This often yields fresh insights in what drives the market and who are competitors from a customer point of view.